Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Our Proposed Approach

 \subsection{Demonstration Selection Phase}

 According to the recent survey for in-context learning~\cite{dong2022survey}, a customized demonstration example selection strategy can effectively utilize the domain knowledge hidden in the LLMs since high-quality demonstration examples that are highly related to the target can help LLMs better understand the investigated task.
+In previous study~\cite{geng2024large}, demonstration selection strategies have typically been designed using token-based and sequence-based methods.
+However, these methods only consider one type of code information during demonstration retrieval.
+To address this issue, our study aims to employ a novel retrieval strategy that integrates multiple types of code information.
+The primary challenge faced in our design is how to effectively fuse various code information types (i.e., semantic information, lexical information, and syntactic similarity).
 Therefore, in this phase, we adopt our previously proposed information retrieval approach CCGIR~\cite{yang2022ccgir} as our demonstration selection strategy.
 By using our customized demonstration selection strategy, we can select top-$k$ similar smart contract code snippets from the historical repository by considering semantic, syntactic, and lexical information when given the target smart contract code snippet.
 Our demonstration selection strategy can be divided into two parts: (1) the semantic-based retrieval part (i.e., the first part) and (2) the syntax and lexical-based retrieval part (i.e., the second part).
 Specifically, in the first part, we use CodeBERT~\cite{feng2020codebert} and BERT-whitening~\cite{su2021whitening} to extract semantic information from smart contract code snippets.
 Then, we retrieve the top-$n$ smart code snippets from the historical corpus that are most similar to the target smart contract code snippet as candidates.
 However, directly using these top-$n$ candidate smart contract code snippets in terms of only semantic information may ignore their structural information and lexical information.
 Therefore, in the second part, we further consider the syntax and lexical information of these top-$n$ candidates.
 We calculate their lexical and syntactic similarities and then obtain the top-$k$ code snippets as the final demonstration examples based on the weighted sum of these two similarities.
 In the rest of this subsection, we show detailed information for these two parts.